Demerara rebellion of 1823: The uprising

-After the massacre at "Bachelor's Adventure", Jack and Quamina took refuge in the bush along with eighteen women and men from local estates, including Cudjo, Quabino, Sammy, and Primo.
+After the battle at "Bachelor's Adventure", Jack and Quamina took refuge in the bush along with eighteen women and men from local estates, including Cudjo, Quabino, Sammy, and Primo.
 In addition to Jack's cutlass, they had two guns.
 They also carried two copies of the Bible, a hymnal and several hammocks.
 Meanwhile, a "handsome reward" of one thousand guilder was offered for his capture.
 The Governor also proclaimed a "FULL and FREE PARDON to all slaves who surrendered within 48 hours, provided that they shall not have been ringleaders (or guilty of Aggravated Excesses)".
 Jack remained in the bush at large until he was captured by Capt.
 McTurk at "Chateau Margo" on 6 September.
 A few days later, M'Turk went out again with some indigenous trackers and came across one of the fugitives.
 According to M’Turk, he called out to the man to stop, but when he didn't, one of the indigenous men raised his rifle and shot the man dead.
 It was Quamina.
 M'Turk took Quamina's body and strung it up on a gibbet at the front of the Success plantation as a warning to others.